KeanuDecleene/portfolio/README.md

 ## About the Website

-The goal of this site is to serve as a central hub for employers, collaborators, and anyone interested in my work.
+The goal of this site is to serve as a central hub for employers, collaborators, and anyone interested in my portfolio

 Key Features:

 - Built with **React** using JavaScript and JSX
 - Powered by **Vite** for development and builds
-- Styled using **Bootstrap** and custom **CSS**
+- Styled using **Bootstrap** and **CSS**
 - Hosted on **GitHub Pages** for free, and reliable deployment
 - Fully responsive across devices

----